domhofmann/PRTween/README.md

 [UIView commitAnimations];
 ```

-Fallbacks can be disabled on a **case-by-case** with the following syntax:
+Fallbacks can be disabled on a **case-by-case** basis with the following syntax:

 ```objective-c
 [PRTween tween:someView property:@"alpha" from:1 to:0 duration:2].override = YES;
 ```

 Or **globally**:

 ```objective-c
 [PRTween sharedInstance].useBuiltInAnimationsWhenPossible = NO;`
 ```